baby nursery

 The above baby crib safety standards are presented by Creative Baby Nursery Rooms for the purpose of educating mothers about baby crib safety issues.

-This information is accurate and complete to the best of our knowledge but we make no guarantees in this regard.
+This information is accurate to the best of our knowledge but we make no guarantees in this regard.

 We believe that the standards for infant safety in the crib provided on this site can help prevent baby crib accidents, however, an infant's safety is the responsibility of its caregiver alone.